Stephen M. Coan: Professional career

 Coan began his career as a college admissions officer and then worked for several years as a youth outreach counselor in Appalachia and then Boston.
 He has held faculty appointments at Tufts University, Bentley University and Cambridge College.
 He was the chief education officer, and later President and CEO for JASON Learning, leading the development and implementation of the widely acclaimed international STEM program using distance learning technologies to engage scientists as mentors and role models.
 The program pioneers use of the Internet and digital technologies in the classroom, as well as hands-on and inquiry-based learning methodologies.
 The organization was a collaborative between the United States Department of Energy, NASA, NOAA, Woods Hole Oceanographic Institute, University of Rhode Island, Lehigh University and large private sector organizations including National Geographic Society, Exxon Mobil, Honeywell and others.
 The program has served more than 10 million students and teachers.

 Coan has been an officer of Sea Research Foundation since 2001, was appointed Executive Vice President and Chief Operating Officer in 2004 and as President and CEO in 2006.
-He has served on a variety of boards including Chairman of the Chamber of Commerce of Eastern Connecticut, Horizons in Windham CT, Feinstein Family Foundation, Stonington Police Commission, Connecticut Commission on Tourism, Governor's Advisory Council on Tourism, Governor's Transition Committee on Energy and Environment, National Marine Sanctuary Foundation, Pine Point School and the Cal Ripken Sr. Foundation in Baltimore, Md.
+He has been on a variety of boards including Chairman of the Chamber of Commerce of Eastern Connecticut, Horizons in Windham CT, Feinstein Family Foundation, Stonington Police Commission, Connecticut Commission on Tourism, Governor's Advisory Council on Tourism, Governor's Transition Committee on Energy and Environment, National Marine Sanctuary Foundation, Pine Point School and the Cal Ripken Sr. Foundation in Baltimore, Md.
 He was a founding trustee of the North American Marine Environment Protection Association (NAMEPA).
 His leadership roles have included several chairmanships of organizations and committees, and leading strategic planning processes for the National Marine Sanctuary Foundation, Ripken Foundation and Chamber of Commerce of Eastern Connecticut.
-He has also served as a senior advisor to the Chairman and CEO of Resorts World Singapore on the construction and opening of the Southeast Asia Aquarium on Sentosa Island in Singapore.
+He has also been a senior advisor to the Chairman and CEO of Resorts World Singapore on the construction and opening of the Southeast Asia Aquarium on Sentosa Island in Singapore.

 Coan received the William Crawford Distinguished Service Award and was honored at the White House for Mystic Aquarium's work with at-risk youth and other community engagement in fostering ocean and watershed conservation and education.
 He has been honored by Urban Tech, Coastal America, and Brandeis University.